This article may contain links from our affiliate partners. Please read how we make money!

 You’ve got to be realistic in your expectations.
 This will ultimately save you money in the long run.

-As you can see, the Oster Expressbake is the cheapest on the list at the time we wrote this article!
+As you can see, the Oster Expressbake is the cheapest on the list at the time I wrote this article!
 There are a few options that are all around the same price.

 Common Questions about Sourdough Bread Makers

 Why Is My Sourdough Bread So Dense and Heavy?

 Your sourdough bread may be dense if it hasn’t been proved for long enough or the starter wasn’t fermented enough.
 However, with one of these great bread machines, you won’t need to worry about getting the proving time just right!

 Can You Use a Stand Mixer for Sourdough?